nicolakgreen/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-Getting and Cleaning Data Course Project
+Getting and Cleaning Data Course Project due Mon 24 Aug 12:30 am

 # The four things you should have
 1. The raw data